SymfonyCasts/netgen-layouts/sfcasts/install.md

 This is a pretty traditional Symfony app with a few controllers and some Twig templates.
 It also has two entities: A `User` entity for security, and a `Recipe` entity.
-On the site, we have a homepage that shows the latest and greatest recipes, a recipe section, and the ability to *open* a specific recipe so we can follow along in the kitchen.
+On the site, we have a homepage that shows the latest and greatest recipes, a recipe section, and the ability to *open* a specific recipe, so we can follow along in the kitchen.
 That's *it*.
 This skills stuff isn't implemented at *all* yet.

 So, other than being able to edit the details of each recipe via an admin area, this